Kong/docs.konghq.com/app/enterprise/0.35-x/deployment/migrate-apis-cli.md

 ## Overview

-The command `kong migrations migrate-apis` will by default migrate apis with bundled plugins to routes and services, but it will skip migrating apis with custom plugin(s).
-To migrate apis with custom plugins you can add -f or --force option.
-Verbose (debug) --vv will with Postgres also output each SQL transaction SQL statements when executing migration.
+The command `kong migrations migrate-apis` will, by default, migrate APIs with bundled plugins to Routes and Services, but it will skip migrating any API with a custom plugin.
+To migrate APIs with custom plugins you can add the `-f` or `--force` option.
+The verbose (debug) option, `--vv`, will also output each SQL transaction when executing migrations with Postgres.

 ### Prerequisites for Migrating APIs to Services and Routes

-* You must be on Kong EE 0.34-X
+* You must be on Kong Enterprise 0.34-X

 ### kong migrations command usage